-- Parking lot at 5017 N. Winthrop $6 for 12 hrs thru ParkWhiz or SpotHero (recommended)
+- Parking lot at 5017 N. Winthrop $6 for 12 hrs thru ParkWhiz or SpotHero (recommended).

 - Free side street parking is usually available on Winnemac, Carmen or Winona streets just west of Broadway Avenue.
 Allow 15 minutes to find street parking.

-- Metered parking: only recommended with ParkChicago app, due to time limits
+- Metered parking: only recommended with ParkChicago app, due to time limits.

-- Train: Red Line to Argyle stop
+CTA/Train: Red Line to Argyle stop.

 Parking is available at each tour’s starting location.
 After you purchase tickets, you’ll receive an email with parking recommendations.

-We welcome children on our Chicago Foodways Tours, we do not recommend a tour for most.
+We welcome children on our Chicago Foodways Tours; we do not recommend a tour for most.
 Keep in mind that there is a lot of standing involved and children may not be as interested in historical facts.
 The tasting samples are designed to give participants an authentic taste of the cuisine, ranging from basic to somewhat exotic.
-There will be no substitutions available for children’s taste.
+There will be no substitutions available for children’s tastes.
 If your child has a true interest in cuisine and history, by all means, please bring him/her along.
 Note that the ticket price remains the same if the child will be taking part in tastings.
 Infants and children in strollers are welcome at no charge.

 You will be asked upon booking for any food allergies or sensitivities.
 We take your comfort and safety seriously and will make every effort to meet your needs, or to alert you if we cannot.
-As we strive to provide an authentic cultural experience we do not recommend our tours for those on gluten free and vegan diets.
+As we strive to provide an authentic cultural experience we do not recommend our tours for those on gluten-free and vegan diets.

 Yes, restrooms are available during the tour at most, if not all food-tasting locations.
 In addition, hand wipes and sanitizer are available to all guests at each tasting.

 The tours are held rain, shine, or snow.
 We provide ponchos in case of sudden weather changes or if you do not have your own umbrella.
-However, we advise to check the weather conditions for your days event and dress appropriately.
+However, we advise you to check the weather conditions for your day’s event and dress appropriately.
 Keep in mind for springtime and early summer tours, that it can be up to 20 degrees cooler near Lake Michigan where our Saigon to Stockholm tour is located.